robawi/json_decode-with-helpful-error-messages/README.md

-Super easy to use: just put the file json_decode_sane.php into your code base and include it (require_once('json_decode_sane.php') or copy the functions json_decode_sane and findJsonErrors to your php script.
+Super easy to use:
+Just place the file json_decode_sane.php into your codebase and include it with: require_once('json_decode_sane.php');
+Alternatively, you can copy the functions json_decode_sane and findJsonErrors directly into your script.

+Then, simply call:
+json_decode_sane($s);
-Then just call json_decode_sane($s), where $s is the JSON string you want to parse.
-It will return the parse result, just as json_decode does, or throw an exception with helpful info when parsing failed.
+Where $s is the JSON string you want to parse.
+It behaves like json_decode, returning the parsed result, but throws an exception with helpful information if parsing fails.

-The info in the exception message comprises a useful explanation of the error, the exact line number and character position of the error location, the text of the line containing the error and a short context of the error to give you fast, precise info.
+The exception message includes:
+A clear explanation of the error,
+The exact line number and character position of the error, The full line of text where the error occurred,
+A short surrounding context, helping you debug quickly and precisely.

+Bonus:
-As a bonus, you can also use the function findJsonErrors($s) diretly for syntax analysis of a JSON string.
-It returns an array of all errors found (the Exception from json_decode_sane provides only the first error location; anyway that's what you are usually interested in and we want to keep the Exception concise).
+You can also use findJsonErrors($s) directly to perform a syntax check of a JSON string.
+It returns an array of all errors found.

-json_decode_sane calls the native json_deocde and only in case this fails it calls findJsonErrors to get the error info.
-Thus for good JSON strings the parsing remains fast and only in case of errors the slower error parsing is done.
+(Whereas json_decode_sane() only reports the first error in an exception—usually sufficient and more concise.)

+Performance:
+json_decode_sane() calls native json_decode() first, and only falls back to findJsonErrors() if parsing fails.
+This ensures negligible overhead on valid JSON and detailed feedback only when needed.